 How to Use head Command with Pipes

-command can be piped to other commands.
-In the following example the output of the ls
+The head command can also be piped to other commands.
+So, in the following example, the output of the ls command is piped to head to show the five most recently modified files or folders in the /etc directory.

 ls -t /etc | head -n 5